FragmentScreen/fandanGO-core/README.md

    pip install -e /path/for/fandanGO-core
    ```

+   You will need to run `conda init SHELLNAME` prior to this, on Mac this is likely to be `conda init zsh`

 5. Create a launcher file, let's call it "fandanGO", with the following content (replace `/path/for/miniconda/` with the proper path):
    ```
    #!/usr/bin/env python3